doudoudedi/hackEmbedded/README.md

 powerpc_reverse_shell stdeer bug (Completed to be released)

-Under various architectures dd interactive reverse_shell linking bash and sh (Completed to be released)
+Under various architectures  interactive reverse_shell linking bash and sh add bash-reverse_shell (Completed to be released)

 powerfull-reverse_shell， Realize the non-stop creation of reverse-shells on the premise of minimizing CPU consumption （To be completed）